MindscapeHQ/raygun4xamarin-samples/README.md

 ## Unique User Tracking

 Providing user information will allow Raygun to correlate error reports and RUM events with specific users.
-Assigning user information is performed by assigning a RaygunUserInfo object to your Raygun client instance.
+Assigning user information is performed by assigning a `RaygunUserInfo` object to your client instance.

 ``` csharp
 RaygunClient.Current.User = new RaygunUserInfo("_UNIQUE_ID_")